 The Good Life Garden in Brooklyn, one of our gardens, is a green space that had fallen into the hands of vagrants and drug dealers over a decade ago.
 We cleaned it up and now use it as a space to uplift the community.
 We believe our future is in the youth.
 We have hosted the Girls Scouts who planted vegetables and learned how food grows.
 We also worked with teachers from Bushwick Ascend Middle School to design a garden centered 3 week curriculum focusing on Math, History of the neighborhood, and Art expression.
 We continue to reach out to local schools that lack outdoor space.
 Now we have partnerships with local highschools and Universities.

 Food Access and Healthy Living

-Part of our ongoing programming is providing vegetables and sometimes full meals to the community.
-Many of our neighborhoods are food deserts with no affordable healthy options anywhere.
+Part of our ongoing programming is providing fresh vegetables and sometimes full meals to the community.
+We live in a food desert with with little affordable or healthy options

-Here we cooked a free lunch played music and it became a block party!
-We gave away over 1,500 lbs of food this past summer and can do more with your help.
+In this picture neighbors cooked a free lunch, played music and it became a block party!
+We have given away over 8,000 lbs of free fresh food to date

 Arts and Culture